krishaamer/green-filter-research/research/literature/design.md

 -   @goodonyouGoodYouSustainable2023 Sustainable fashion company
     evaluations
 -   @LilyMindfulActive Garment Worker’s rights
--   **Problem**: @emilychanWeStillDon2022 report says there’s not enough transparency in fashion:
 -   @emilychanWillFashionIndustry2022: fashion companies can’t be held accountable for their actions (or indeed, their lack of action).
 -   @wikirateWikiRate2023